Keksuccino/docs_fancymenu/randomize-layouts.md

 In this example we use the random group identifier **10**.
 This identifier needs to get set for every layout of this random layout group.

 The easiest way to do that is by preparing a layout with the correct random group identifier and then just use **Save As**.
 Change the background every time you save the layout under a new name, then you will end up with a bunch of layouts with different backgrounds and one of these layouts will get picked every time you open the screen or once per game session.

+# Example Scenario 2: Element

+Another common use case is randomizing a text or image element.

+Same as for the background, make one layout per version of the element you want to randomly pick.
+Only add the element to the layouts and nothing else.
+Don't customize anything and don't add other elements.

+Then just save all layouts with the same random group identifier and one layout of the group gets picked when you open the screen or launch the game.